 Margharita coordinates the delivery of JIPS’ technical advice and capacity-building support to field partners, and handles requests for its services.
 She also helps to expand its practices by refining knowledge and tools in specialised areas, and provides direct support to country operations.

 Andrés supports governments, humanitarian and development actors in the Americas region with technical support for coordinating collaborative data collection and analysis.
 He contributes to developing and refining participatory tools and processes as well as fundamental reflections on turning data into action.
 Andrés brings in a rich professional background including experience working with diverse partners.
-Hear more from Andrés and check out his interview, as part of our series presenting the JIPS team.
+Check out this interview with Andrés to learn more.

 The information management & innovation unit develops tools, guidance, training and partnerships that improve the quality of JIPS’ support.
 It also evolves ways to manage the large amounts of data that profiling generates, and to overcome the recurring challenges practitioners face.